cispa/Verification-Disjunctive-Time-Networks/README.md

   [`./benchmarks/minreach-vs-upaal`](./benchmarks/minreach-vs-uppaal/).

-- Computation of the Summary Automaton & checking properties: The program is used to compute the summary automaton, the properties can then be checked with UPAAL.
+- Computation of the Summary Automaton & checking properties: The program is used to compute the summary automaton, the properties can then be checked withhe UPAAL.
 The relevant files can be found in [`./benchmarks/gossip-clock-sync/`](./benchmarks/gossip-clock-sync/).
 The files ending with `summaryTA` indicate that they use the summary automaton